stefanieversace/Threat-Actor-Profile-Gootloader/README.md

 | where NewProcessName endswith "powershell.exe"
 | where CommandLine has_any ("-enc", "FromBase64String", "IEX", "DownloadString", "Hidden")
 | project TimeGenerated, Computer, Account, ParentProcessName, NewProcessName, CommandLine

+Sources
+Microsoft Security Intelligence – Gootloader
+MITRE ATT&CK (S1138)
+Red Canary Threat Detection Report
+Mandiant Threat Intelligence

+Disclaimer

+This project is intended for educational and defensive security purposes only.
+All information is derived from publicly available sources.
+No offensive use is intended.